lm42p/diy/docs/source/Code/Code.rst

 .. note::

-   if there is a error during uploading then you should try to select the good Port.
+   If there is a error during uploading then you should try to select the good Port.
 Go to Tools -> Ports